Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 We break down the key strengths and weaknesses of each prep package in this comparison of PPI2Pass vs School of PE

 No two brands are more synonymous with FE prep and PE prep than PPI2Pass and School of PE.
-Both companies have been around for decades and are by far and away the most trusted resources for study materials.
+Both companies have been around for decades and are hands-down the most trusted resources for study materials.
 But the question is always the same given their significant similarities: how do you decide between the two?
 In this detailed guide, we explain the subtle differences between these study packages so you can figure out which course is right for you.

 Since this is a lengthy, detailed review, we’ve added helpful jump-to links above for your convenience.